GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 ### Generate a list of contigs to *exclude* from filtering

 Create a list of contigs identified from `vb_count_table.txt` that are *not* to be filtered out by seqmagick in the next step.
-For example, those contigs that have sub-contigs split across multiple vizbin clusters, and for which it's reasonable to actually keep the contig (such as when a flagged selected sub-contig exported from vizbin is in one unexpected cluster, but all other sub-contigs from that parent contig are in the expected cluster; in this case, you likely *don't* want to filter out the parent contig from the data set moving forward).
+For example, those contigs that have sub-contigs split across multiple `VizBin` clusters, and for which it's reasonable to actually keep the contig (such as when a flagged selected sub-contig exported from vizbin is in one unexpected cluster, but all other sub-contigs from that parent contig are in the expected cluster; in this case, you likely *don't* want to filter out the parent contig from the data set moving forward).

 Below is an example.
 Simply replace the contig IDs between the quotes for as many lines as necessary for your data.